vjuanillas/PangenomeProject/Minigraph/README.md

 5. 04_GO_viz.R
 Description: Takes a dataframe and creates a combined plot for visualization of gene ontology terms for each specificed category and number of genes.
 It has two functions: 1) go_visualize_1 function is strictly for the three categories of pangenomes ; 2) go_visualize_2 is for any dataframe without strict segment labels
 OUTPUT:
-1. ggplot object - can be visualized using R print Example command: this script is to be sourced in R and its function to be used separately
+1.ggplot object - can be visualized using R print Example command: this script is to be sourced in R and its function to be used separately

 6. 05.1_get_bialsv.py (Note: with variation)